 Use the NIST Privacy Framework to Stand-up an Enterprise-Wide Data Privacy Program.

-2. Data Protection Compliance SMEs
+2. Data protection compliance SMEs

 Employing data protection compliance subject matter experts (SMEs) is almost a necessity these days—no one is an expert on every aspect of different compliance regulations.
 Assigning SMEs to develop compliance strategies for specific regulations (like GDPR) is one option that helps enterprises facilitate compliance by ensuring a single source of expertise when it comes to developing and putting into place compliance policies and practices.